 - Level of treatment, for instance active cancer treatment as opposed to just making you comfortable.

-- Quality of life including invasive treatments such as dialysis, feeding tubes, and / or ventilators.
+- Quality of life including invasive treatments such as dialysis, feeding tubes and / or ventilators.

-- At what point, if any would you want a Do Not Resuscitate (DNR) order?
+- At what point, if any, would you want a Do Not Resuscitate (DNR) order?

-What Does a Living Will Cost?
+What Does a Medical Directive Cost?

 Expect to pay $45.00 to $75.00 for this type of advance directive.
-The DIY approach is appropriate for straight forward situations when you have taken the time to ensure everything is properly recorded and documented.
+The DIY approach is appropriate for straight forward situations when you've taken the time to ensure everything is properly recorded and documented.

-What to Do with Your Living Will
+What to Do with Your Durable Power of Attorney for Healthcare?

 While a safety deposit box may be appropriate for a last will and testament (someone should still have access), your advance directive needs to be filed with your health care provider and, preferably, discussed with your doctor.

-It's best to communicate that, to anyone concerned, the document has been updated / changed.
-Examples could include if you divorce, remarry, or desire to change agent(s).
+It's best to communicate that to anyone concerned, the document has been updated / changed.
+Examples could include if you divorce, remarry or desire to change agent(s).

 Related Legal Documents

 For this reason, it may be in your best interest to create a durable power of attorney for finance so that person can act on your behalf addressing any financial implications or decisions.

 Difference Between a Medical Advance Directive and a Durable Power of Attorney for Finances

 Depending upon state laws, this can be called a durable power of attorney for healthcare which, also, designates a healthcare agent(s) to oversee your welfare.

 A durable power of attorney for finances complements the durable power of attorney for healthcare by empowering the agent(s) to conduct financial decisions on your behalf.

 Your agent would notify the medical team not to do cardiopulmonary resuscitation (CPR) if your heart or breathing stops.
 This would need to be signed off by a doctor and put on your medical chart.

 If you still have mental capacity, you could request the medical team not to resuscitate you.
 The doctor would still need to sign off on it and add it to your chart.